 Zagreb: City tips

-Flying into a nearby city is a great option if you plan to rent a car.
+Flying into a nearby city also works well if you plan to rent a car.
 Long haul flights tend to be cheaper when you fly to common destinations (such as Venice) so this strategy may actually save you money.
 This will also help in avoiding an additional transfer!
+Although a can is not necessary, it can be useful if you plan on visiting some of Croatia’s National Parks like the Plitvice Lakes which are a popular day-trip from Zagreb.

-Getting around is easiest by tram, but buses and trains are plentiful as well.
-Unfortunately, the government’s tram website is only in Croatian as of yet.
-However, you might be able to understand some timetables with the help of Google Translate or by asking a local.
+Unfortunately, Zagreb’s tram website is only in Croatian as of now.
+With some luck, you might be able to understand some timetables with the help of Google Translate.
+If all else fails you can always try asking a local to point you in the right direction.

 Things To Do In Zagreb